writethedocs/www/docs/conference/presentations-prereg-and-hike.rst

 Pre Registration
 ----------------

 Sunday evening everyone should be in town before the conference.
 We'll be having a small event to handle pre-registering people, so you can grab a bit more sleep in the morning.
-Have a couple drinks and get to know other folks who are in town for the conference, in a relaxed setting.
+Come join us for a couple hours and get to know other folks who are in town for the conference, in a relaxed setting.
 We'll have more details about time and location as the conference gets closer.

 Hike
 ----